akirakotsugai/mtg-chatbot-java-mvc/README.md

 - Other under development features are coming soon...

 ## Sample Conversation

+![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/1_introduction_and_card_search.jpeg)
 > Asking for a card

-![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/1_introduction_and_card_search.jpeg)
+![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/2_card_selected_info_received.jpeg)
 >Selecting a card from the given cards

-![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/2_card_selected_info_received.jpeg)
+![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/3_picture_button_pressed_and_picture_received.jpeg)
 >Asking to see its picture

-![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/3_picture_button_pressed_and_picture_received.jpeg)
+![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/4_rulings_button_pressed_and_rulings_received.jpeg)
 >Asking to see its rulings (not black lotus though, but bayou)

-![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/4_rulings_button_pressed_and_rulings_received.jpeg)
+![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/5_upcoming_sets_shown_and_chosen_set_details_received.jpeg)
 >Requesting the upcoming sets and choosing one for a preview of the release
-![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/5_upcoming_sets_shown_and_chosen_set_details_received.jpeg)

 ## Class Diagram

-> If you cant read the words in the diagram below, give it a click or download it from this repository and zoom it in.
 ![](https://raw.githubusercontent.com/akirakotsugai/mtg-chatbot-java-mvc/master/images/robot_chicken_class_diagram.png)
+> If you cant read the words in the diagram below, download it from this repository and zoom it in.